Rajd33p/VaccineNotifier/readme.md

 # CowinSlotNotifier

-This a fully aSync client with a telegram bot intregrated to scan and notify users when a vaccination slot is available.
+This a fully aSync client with a telegram bot integrated to scan and notify users when a vaccination slot is available.
 ## Installation